-- 1. Applications and resumes for employment, transfer, voluntary demotion and promotion shall normally be accepted only in the County's Human Resources Department through the closing date of the vacancy.
+The Human Resources Department is responsible for posting all vacancies as appropriate.
+The postings should remain up until the closing date.
+Applications and resumes for employment, transfer, voluntary demotion and promotion shall normally be accepted only in the County's Human Resources Department through the closing date of the vacancy.
 Applications will only be accepted for advertised positions.
-If a resume is submitted, it must be accompanied by a completed Hardin County application. - 2.
+If a resume is submitted, it must be accompanied by a completed Hardin County application.
 The Human Resources Department, in conjunction with the Department Head/Elected Official, may decide to re-post vacancies to ensure that a sufficient number of qualified applicants have applied.
 A Hardin County application should be completed before a candidate is interviewed and must be completed before a candidate is hired.